-Let’s take a look at a few of the stats from GSMA’s Mobile Gender Gap Report 2020 to size up the problem and understand the barriers:
+Let’s take a look at a few of the stats from the Mobile Gender Gap Report 2020 to size up the problem and understand the barriers:

-- 1 billion women do not use mobile internet
+– One billion women do not use mobile internet.

-- The divide is still widest in South Asia and Sub-Saharan Africa
+– The divide is widest in South Asia and Sub-Saharan Africa.

 Here’s how our technology supports women’s access to information:

 Literacy and Digital Skills

 The Talking Book has a user-friendly interface with pictures instead of words or numbers.
 Equally important, the audio system prompts and messages are recorded in the user’s local language.
 This means people of all ages, with zero literacy or numeracy skills, can easily use the device.
 Constance Teage, Land Tenure Specialist at Landesa, told us of a 90-year-old woman in Liberia who was able to operate a Talking Book independently after watching a demonstration—much to the surprise of young people in the room.

 Talking Book devices are purchased and provided by a governmental agency or development organization.
 This means there’s no cost to the women and families who use the device.
 Depending on the program design, Talking Books are shared and rotated among households, played at community gatherings, used by extension workers, or placed in classrooms and clinics.
 A single device can reach 100 listeners!